 WHAT IS SPORT RELIEF?

-Sport Relief is the time, every two years, when the British public can get active, have fun and raise cash to help people living incredibly tough lives both in the UK and around the world.
+As a biannual campaign, Sport Relief was a time for the British public to get active, have fun and raise cash to help people living incredibly tough lives both in the UK and around the world.

 Sport Relief 2020 saw 8 celebrities complete an incredible 100-mile expedition across the Namib desert and Gareth Thomas cycle an amazing 500 miles from Cardiff to Aberdeen, delivering the Sports Personality of the Year trophy to this year’s winner.